 If that is not the case, then make sure you have merged indresp_longfile and indall_longfile using pidp wave and not appended them.
 If you append these 2 files you will get repeated observations because, as you have correctly pointed out, same individuals are in both files.
 Everyone who is in the households interviewed appear in the indall file.
 From among them, only those who are 16 and above are invited to participate in the adult interviews.
 If they agree then their responses are recorded in indresp.
 So, indall will include everyone in indresp + 0-15 year olds + 16 & above year olds who did not participate in the adult interview.

-#26 Updated by Abigail Dumalus about 1 month ago
+#26 Updated by Abigail Dumalus 4 months ago